mberke27/City-Workout/README.md

 # City-Workout

-Developed a web application to track personal workout plans.
-The application uses Geolocation API and Google Maps’ server-side data rendering to detect the user’s position asynchronously.
+The project involved developing a web-based personal workout tracking application using JavaScript, HTML, and CSS.
-This application allows the user to manage their workout whether cycling or running.
+The application enables users to manage their preferences and track their workouts.
-User can easily enter their distance(km), duration(min) cadence(step)/elevation gain(meters).
+To deliver an enhanced user experience and ensure accurate tracking of workout activities, the Geolocation API and Google Maps' server-side data rendering were employed to asynchronously detect the user's location.
+As a result, the application provides users with a seamless and accurate workout tracking experience.

 Application built by HTML, CSS and JavaScript.